CBEP-SoCB-Details/Combined_Nutrients/Derived_Data/combine_dep_and_focb_data.md

 ## Filter Out Data From Sites with Few Samples

 We filter out data for each parameter from any sites that did not have at least five samples for that parameter since 2015.
-WE add data on the number of years each site was sampled.
+We add data on the number of years each site was sampled.

 ``` r